 Battle at Wandiwash against the East India Company in 1760 was the decisive battle for their existence after which they lost almost all of their possessions in India.

-Conclusion for the advent of Europeans into India
+Conclusion For The Advent of Europeans in India

 During the second half of the 19th Century and the first half of the 20th Century, a powerful national struggle against British imperialism developed in India.
 This struggle was the result of a clash of interests between those of the Indian people and that of the British rulers.